mathildaj/Portfolio/README.md

-# Project Title
+# Project Description

-A Portfolio Website
+A single portfolio web application uses responsive design.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Go to [here](https://dashboard.heroku.com/apps/small-is-beautiful) to see the live version.

 ### Prerequisites